John Wesley Dobbs

 John Wesley Dobbs (March 26, 1882 – August 30, 1961) was an African-American civic and political leader in Atlanta, Georgia.
-He was often referred to as the unofficial "mayor" of Auburn Avenue, the spine of the black community in the city.
+He was often referred to as the unofficial "mayor" of Sweet Auburn, the spine of the black community in the city.

-Dobbs co-founded the Atlanta Negro Voters League with civil rights attorney A.T.
-Walden, leading voter registration efforts that registered 20,000 African Americans in Atlanta from 1936-1946.
+Dobbs co-founded the Atlanta Negro Voters League with civil rights attorney A. T. Walden, leading voter registration efforts that registered 20,000 African Americans in Atlanta from 1936 to 1946.
 This new political power helped gain the hiring in 1948 of the first eight African-American police officers in Atlanta, the same year that the federal government began to integrate the armed services.
-In 1949 the city finally installed lighting along Auburn Avenue, the main retail street of the African-American community.
+In 1949, the city finally installed lighting along Sweet Auburn, the main retail street of the African-American community.

 Early life and education

 Dobbs was born and grew up in Atlanta, where he attended segregated public schools.
-An African-American, he also had European ancestry, as his maternal grandfather was a white slave-owner who owned his maternal grandmother, and his paternal great-grandfather was a white slave-owner who owned his paternal great-grandmother.
+An African-American, he also had European ancestry, as his maternal grandfather was a white slave-owner who enslaved his maternal grandmother, and his paternal great-grandfather was a white slave-owner who enslaved his paternal great-grandmother.
 He was a voracious reader and studied at Morehouse College.
 He attended for two years but never graduated because he had family obligations to care for his mother.
 He passed a civil service exam and became a railway mail clerk for the Post Office in 1903, a position he held for 32 years.

 Family

 Dobbs married Irene Ophelia Thompson in 1906.
 They had six daughters together, all of whom graduated from Spelman College.
-One daughter, Mattiwilda Dobbs, became a notable opera singer based in Europe, while daughter Josephine Ophelia Dobbs Clement was later elected to the city board of education in Durham, North Carolina (she led integration and discussions about race), and Irene Dobbs Jackson was a professor of French at Spelman and integrated Atlanta's public libraries.
+One daughter, Mattiwilda Dobbs, became a notable opera singer based in Europe, while daughter Josephine Dobbs Clement was later elected to the city board of education in Durham, North Carolina (she led integration and discussions about race), and Irene Dobbs Jackson was a professor of French at Spelman and integrated Atlanta's public libraries.